yaserfaraj/yaserfaraj.github.io/_posts/2018-01-31-SOTB-Steganography-bruteforce.md

 ```
 which showed that the server name and the port number and the most import thing is a private key for the user!!!

-All component is there! so now just use ssh to login to the system! such
+All components are there! so now just use ssh to login to the system! such

 ```bash
 root@kali:~/SOTB/remote/# ssh team_server.shellontheborder.com -p 5035 -l muduser